 Is tuition assistance available?

 - St. Leo Catholic School meets the financial needs of families through affordable tuition rates and a tuition assistance program.
 We work with FACTS Management, a third party Financial Aid Assessment company, to assess applications to ensure we are providing aid to families in need.
-The online application is now open and applications are accepted through March 1st.
+The online application opens January 1st and applications are accepted through March 15th.

 - We also accept the NCSEAA Opportunity Scholarships provided through the state of North Carolina.
 See our Financial Aid section for more information on each.